 The idea of learning and training on a new process can be quite intimidating.
 But in the case of ready-to-use software opportunities, the possibilities, benefits, and positive progress of taking that first step into the unknown far outweigh the possibility of temporary discomfort.
 Technological advancements are happening at a rate that is only continuing to accelerate.
 The risk of being left behind or unprepared for using the tools at your disposal is a far greater risk than any of the minor struggles and growing pains that may come with process changes.

 Ultimately, the ready-made app and form model is an approach that has little downside and is almost guaranteed to yield a net-positive result.
 In what has been an incredibly challenging year that has seen budgets shrunk and available resources potentially at an all-time low, there’s never been a better time to consider solutions that will open all kinds of doors.
-Everything from whom you can hire based on necessary system qualifications to what you can do to create personalized solutions for citizens and significant savings in terms of time and money spent on creating experiences for staff and citizens is what you have the potential to impact.
+Everything from whom you can hire based on necessary system qualifications to what you can do to create personalized solutions for residents and significant savings in terms of time and money spent on creating experiences for staff and residents is what you have the potential to impact.
 As with any change, a certain leap of faith is necessary.
-However, with ready-to-use apps, the switch is far less of a gamble and more of an investment in the future for staff and citizens and creating a community that works better for all involved.
+However, with ready-to-use apps, the switch is far less of a gamble and more of an investment in the future for staff and residents and creating a community that works better for all involved.